 - a.
 Counselling stage: analysis of the student’s data in order to help him/her to discover the strengths and weaknesses

 - b.
 Therapeutical stage: introduction of strategies finalised to change some attitudes of the student, where he/she needs most to change

 - c.
 Investigation and evaluation stage: verification of the eventual success of the strategy

 • Helping to contain the early school drop-out, trying to increase the quality of education ensuring a school continuity

 • Supporting students to discover their strengths and weaknesses so they could make a self-evaluation to reinforce their self-confidence

-• Helping students to take decisions on their own
+• Helping students to make decisions on their own

 • Guiding students to find the right study method, which can help them to define interests and desires about school and work market

-• Supporting students to deeply know the work market, professions and occupations, in order to debunking stereotypes about jobs.
+• Supporting students to deeply know the work market, professions and occupations, in order to debunk stereotypes about jobs.

-In order to achieve these objectives, the educational guidance needs of course the help of students’ families, since family has a huge role in sons-raising.
+In order to achieve these objectives, the educational guidance needs, of course, the help of students’ families, since the family has a huge role in sons-raising.

 Some activities will be:

 – Self-orientation for students in order to help them to find their own way